tbilloud/GateContrib/imaging/ComptonCamera_tests/Gate10/readme.md

-# Simulating a single layer Compton camera
+# Simulate a single layer Compton camera

 - Use Gate10 to simulate a single layer Compton camera.
 - Optionally add Allpix2 to simulate detector a semiconductor pixel detector response (e.g. Timepix3).